Gokulzz/AI_JobRecommendation/README.md

 npm install
 npm start

-🎯 How It Works
+🎯 HOW IT WORKS

-User Registration & Resume Upload: Users sign up and upload resumes.
+1️⃣ User Registration & Resume Upload: Users sign up and upload resumes.

-Resume Parsing: AI extracts skills and job preferences from the resume.
+2️⃣ Resume Parsing: AI extracts skills and job preferences from the resume.

-Job Scraping: Selenium fetches job listings from Indeed & other sources.
+3️⃣ Job Scraping: Selenium fetches job listings from Indeed & other sources.

-Relevance Scoring: AI model scores jobs using cosine similarity.
+4️⃣ Relevance Scoring: AI model scores jobs using cosine similarity.

-Job Recommendations: Users get personalized job matches based on their profile.
+5️⃣ Job Recommendations: Users get personalized job matches based on their profile.

-📜 Design Patterns Used
+📜 DESIGN PATTERNS USED

 Repository Pattern for decoupled data access.

 Unit of Work Pattern for efficient database transactions.

 Dependency Injection for scalable and testable code.